 The Arvida Steen Orff Schulwerk Studies Scholarship was established in 2004 to recognize Arvida's extensive and generous support to music education.
 Arvida taught in the UST Orff Schulwerk Certificate Program from 1972-2003, serving as director for four years.
 She received the Distinguished Service Award from the American Orff-Schulwerk Association in 1997 and was vice president and president of AOSA between 1978 and 1981.
 She is the author of Exploring Orff, an important resource for Orff practitioners.
 Through her work with teachers and children, thousands of lives have been touched and changed.

 This scholarship provides financial assistance to GMUS 735 Curriculum Development.
 The scholarship recipient must complete an Arvida Steen Scholarship Application and:

 be enrolled in the Master of Arts in Music Education program at the University of St. Thomas with Orff Schulwerk as a declared concentration;

 have successfully completed Level II Orff Schulwerk; and

 If no candidate meets all of the above criteria, the scholarship will be awarded to a current MAME Orff concentration student and applied toward Level III Orff studies.
 The scholarship cannot be awarded more than once to the same student.
 Scholarships are competitive.

 Tax-deductible donations to help a music educator continue their excellence through study at St. Thomas are greatly appreciated.

-The Luann Dummer Center for Women offers two graduate fellowships to students who will conduct research on topics related to girls and/or women.
+The Luann Dummer Center for Women is pleased to offer a graduate fellowship to a student who will conduct research on topics related to women and/or gender issues.
 This award has been offered since the 1999-2000 academic year.

 Our goal is to provide you with easy access to important information about financing your education at University of St. Thomas.